Driving in severe weather: be prepared and be aware

 Driving in windy weather

 Take extra care on the roads and plan your journey by checking the latest weather conditions.
-The traffic news, overhead motorway signs and Highways England digital information services will say if any roads or bridges are closed because of high winds.
+The traffic news, overhead motorway signs and National Highways digital information services will say if any roads or bridges are closed because of high winds.

 Though high-sided vehicles are particularly affected by windy weather, strong winds can also blow other vehicles off course.
 This can happen on open stretches of road exposed to strong crosswinds, or when passing bridges, high-sided vehicles or gaps in trees.